ilgaleanos/simple/README.md

 # simple

-Simple is a very simple framework,manual render but good performance, router and css component.
+Simple is a very simple framework, it has manual render but with good performance, router and css component included.